-- a.
-The child welfare professional will exercise due diligence to modify safety plans in response to changing family dynamics, including when the Conditions for Return are achieved. - b.
+a.
+The child welfare professional will exercise due diligence to modify safety plans in response to changing family dynamics, including when the Conditions for Return are achieved.

+b.
 Circumstances Requiring Modifications of a Safety Plan.
-The child welfare professional will create a new safety plan when any of the following changes occur: - (1) A new danger threat has been identified. - (2) Danger threats have been eliminated. - (3) Parent(s)/legal guardian(s) meet the Conditions for Return. - (4) There are changes in family dynamics or conditions which change the types and or level of safety services needed, including but not limited to: - (a) A new child is born or comes into the home. - (b) A parent/legal guardian returns to the home. - (c) The parent/legal guardian becomes involved in a new intimate partner relationship. - (d) There are significant changes to household composition. - (e) There are changes in the availability of a physical location in which the safety plan can be implemented. - (f) The safety plan needs to become an out-of-home plan. - c.
+The child welfare professional will create a new safety plan or modify an existing safety plan when any of the following changes occur:

+(1) A new danger threat has been identified.

+(2) Danger threats have been eliminated.

+(3) Parent(s)/legal guardian(s) meet the Conditions for Return.

+(4) There are changes in family dynamics or conditions which change the types and or level of safety services needed, including but not limited to:

+(a) A new child is born or comes into the home.

+(b) A parent/legal guardian returns to the home.

+(c) The parent/legal guardian becomes involved in a new intimate partner relationship.

+(d) There are significant changes to household composition.

+(e) There are changes in the availability of a physical location in which the safety plan can be implemented.

+(f) The safety plan needs to become an out-of-home plan.

+c.
 Actions Required.
-The primary child welfare professional will take the following actions to create a new safety plan: - (1) Take protective actions immediately in order to keep the child from being harmed prior to leaving the home when present danger is evident per requirements in paragraph 1-6 of this operating procedure.
+The primary child welfare professional will take the following actions to create a new safety plan or modify an existing safety plan:

+(1) Take protective actions immediately in order to keep the child from being harmed prior to leaving the home when present danger is evident per requirements in paragraph 1-6 of this operating procedure.